Find Finland's Cheapest Spot-Price Electricity Contract

 In the electricity market of the future, consumers can be even more active players who participate in balancing the electricity market, for example by reacting to price signals and adjusting their own electricity consumption.
 An increase in demand flexibility can help smooth out price fluctuations in the electricity market.

-Add a fixed-price portion to the contract: In some cases, it may make sense to also include a fixed-price portion in the exchange electricity contract, which covers e.g. transfer fees or basic fees (such as Fortum Price Guarantee).
+In some cases, it may make sense to also combine a fixed-price portion with the exchange electricity contract, which covers, for example, transfer fees or basic fees (such as Fortum Price Guarantee).

-Follow weather forecasts: Weather conditions affect the formation of electricity prices, so following weather forecasts can help you understand when the price of electricity may be higher or lower.
+Weather conditions affect the price of electricity, so following weather forecasts can help you understand when the price of electricity may be higher or lower.

-Energy saving: Purchasing electricity from the exchange encourages energy saving, because price fluctuations make electricity consumption more cost-effective.
+The purchase of exchange electricity encourages energy saving, because price fluctuations make electricity consumption more cost-effective.
 Try to find ways to reduce electricity consumption at home and at work, for example by turning off devices when not in use.

 FAQ